Nancy has been part of this community for many years, working tirelessly to make it a better place.

 This campaign is about sending a message to Washington that business as usual is over!

-Seven year ago Brown appointed her to the California Food and Agricultural Board, where she currently is serving her second term.
+Combining her expertise in sustainable agriculture and politics, Nancy was appointed by Governor Brown to the California Food and Agriculture Board, where she is currently serving her second term.